 or at the church when the office is open: Monday through Thursday, 9:30 AM to 1:00 PM.

 Sarah has a Master of Social Welfare from the University of California at Berkeley, with a specialty in gerontology.
-She is an elder at St. John’s Presbyterian Church in Berkeley, and serves on the Troop Committee of Boy Scout Troop 6.
-She enjoys choral singing, backpacking, and orienteering.
+She is an elder at St. John’s Presbyterian Church in Berkeley, and is currently serving on the steering committee of a major orienteering event planned for the summer of 2021.

 Field Education Student